KDE/kate/addons/keyboardmacros/README.md

 [Tools \> Keyboard Macros \> End Macro Recording] [`Ctrl+Shift+K`].

-The plugin will stop recording key presses and save the key presses sequences as the current macro.
+The plugin will stop recording key presses and save the sequence as the current macro.

 ### To cancel recording: